 17. As apprehensive as a gardener watching for frost

-Meaning: Describes someone who is constantly watching for impending problems or dangers, much like a gardener looking out for frost in early spring.
+Meaning: Describes someone constantly watching for impending problems or dangers, much like a gardener looking out for frost in early spring.

 Example Sentence: